-- Maximize long-term financial return at a prudent level of risk. - Provide relatively stable and predictable distributions to the beneficiaries. - Constrain distributions to protect future generations' purchasing power. - Maintain sufficient liquidity for anticipated expenditures.
+- Maximize long-term financial return at a prudent level of risk. - Provide relatively stable and predictable distributions to the beneficiaries. - Ensure distributions maintain financial equity for current and future generations of beneficiaries. - Maintain sufficient liquidity for anticipated expenditures and anticipated/expected distributions.